lorenzo-rovigatti/baggianalysis/README.md

 * `-DDebug=On|Off` compiles with|without debug symbols and without|with optimisation flags (defaults to `Off`)
 * `-DG=On|Off` compiles with|without debug symbols and optimisation flags (defaults to `Off`)

+If `cmake` cannot find some of the libraries required, add their paths to the `CMAKE_FIND_ROOT_PATH` set command which can be found close to the top of the `CMakeLists.txt` file.

 ### Test suite

 baggianalysis contains a very simple testing suite that checks whether the Python bindings and core functionalities work.
 The test suite is run by using the `make test_quick` command.